What is Sakura Denbu in Japanese Food Culture?

 Like other countries, Japan has a wide range of traditional foods.
 But the main ingredients of some aren’t well-known, which include Sakura Denbu (桜田麩/桜でんぶ).

 Sakura Denbu (桜田麩)

-Tsukudani comes in many different varieties, but among those, Nori no Tsukudani, the black paste shown below, made by simmering down seaweed laver with soy sauce and sugar, is most widely enjoyed.
+Tsukudani comes in various varieties.
+But among those, we are most familiar with Nori no Tsukudani, the black paste shown below, made by simmering down seaweed laver with soy sauce and sugar.

-Although both Nori no Tsukudani and Denbu are classified as Tsukudani, they are different in ingredients.
-Besides, while Nori no Tsukudani is gooey and somewhat salty, Denbu is powdery and moderately sweet.
+Even though Nori no Tsukudani and Denbu are both classified as Tsukudani, they are considerably different; the former is gooey and somewhat salty, whereas the latter is powdery and moderately sweet.

 Where to Buy

-Sakura Denbu is a common food in Japan, so it can be bought in almost any supermarket around the country.
+Sakura Denbu is among the common foods in Japan, so it is available at almost any supermarket around the country.

 (Reference Page: Wikipedia 田麩 )